Do Stores Lose Money on Coupons?

 The store has a certain amount of time to redeem their coupons for payment from the “Brand” or company that issued the coupon.

-The Stores actually get Paid to take in Your coupons!
+The Stores get Paid to take in Your coupons!
 Yes, that was not a printing error!
 Brands that want their coupons to be used – and they are willing to pay each store a “processing fee” on each coupon that is redeemed from a customer.

-Check out the coupon you see: “Plus a special Handling fee” or you may see a set price of for example 10 cents.
+Check out the coupon you see: “Plus a special Handling fee,” or you may see a set price of, for example, 10 cents.

 Did you catch that?

 Not only does the store get back the coupon’s entire worth, but they will receive from the product manufacturer a payment of up to 10 cents per coupon that is redeemed.
-TEN cents may not seem like a lot of money to be worth the hassle, but if I take 10 coupons into the grocery store this week, the store will make an extra $1.00 for me to save money!
-It’s a Win-Win for everyone involved
+TEN cents may not seem like a lot of money to be worth the hassle, but if I take ten coupons into the grocery store this week, the store will make an extra $1.00 for me to save money!
+It’s a Win-Win for everyone involved.

 Will Stores Lose Money on Free Product Coupons?

-Regardless of the coupon value, it’s still a coupon – the stores will recover the amount of the coupon value PLUS their ” processing fee”
+Regardless of the coupon value, it’s still a coupon – the stores will recover the amount of the coupon value PLUS their ” processing fee.”

-Even if you combine a Sale and a Coupon and get the product for “FREE” or one heck of a steal of a deal – The store will NOT lose Money
+Even if you combine a Sale and a Coupon and get the product for “FREE” or one heck of a steal of a deal – The store will NOT lose money